 Can probiotics help with both SIBO and parasites? +

 Probiotics are supportive but must be used wisely.
-For SIBO, some experts recommend waiting until bacterial overgrowth is managed before adding probiotics.
-For parasite protocols, probiotics are generally recommended during and after the cleanse to replenish beneficial bacteria.
+For SIBO, some experts recommend waiting until bacterial overgrowth is managed before adding a multi-strain probiotic for 2 to 4 weeks.
+For parasite protocols, probiotics are generally used during and after the 30-day cleanse to replenish beneficial bacteria.

 What are the risks of self-treating without a diagnosis? +